 Set up Google authorship.
 Genesis makes it easy to set up Google authorship for your site (to show your Google+ profile picture in search results).
 All you need to do is visit Users > Your Profile in the dashboard and paste your Google+ profile URL in the text field.
 That’s it!
 No other configuration required.

 Install any Genesis plugins you’d like to use.
 In a previous post, I gave you 11 great Genesis plugins that will help you get started with the Genesis framework.
 You may not know which ones you need or want yet, which is fine, but that list will give you an idea of what’s available to help you customize your child theme.

 Need More Help?

 If you need help setting up your Genesis site to look like the theme demo, go back to your StudioPress downloads page and click the Theme Setup button next to your child theme’s name to get detailed instructions.

-If you want to make cosmetic changes to your site such as changing colors and fonts, adding widget areas, etc., visit the StudioPress forums to ask the community for help.
+If you want to make cosmetic changes to your site such as changing colors and fonts, adding widget areas, etc., we have a tutorial for that, or you can visit the StudioPress forums to ask the community for help.
 Alternately, a Google search for “genesis framework how to _____” will usually help you find a great tutorial.